OpenLiberty/liberty-tools-vscode/CONTRIBUTING.md

 Please raise any bug reports on the [issue tracker](https://github.com/OpenLiberty/open-liberty-tools-vscode/issues).
 Be sure to search the list to see if your issue has already been raised.

-A good bug report is one that make it easy for us to understand what you were trying to do and what went wrong.
-Provide as much context as possible so we can try to recreate the issue.
+A good bug report makes it easy for us to understand what you were trying to do and what went wrong.

 ### Legal

-In order to make contribution as easy as possible, we follow the same approach as the [Developer's Certificate of Origin 1.1 (DCO)](https://developercertificate.org/) - that the Linux® Kernel [community](https://elinux.org/Developer_Certificate_Of_Origin) uses to manage code contributions.
+In order to make contribution as easy as possible, we follow the same approach that the Linux® Kernel [community](https://elinux.org/Developer_Certificate_Of_Origin) uses to manage code contributions: the [Developer's Certificate of Origin 1.1 (DCO)](https://developercertificate.org/).

 We simply ask that when submitting a pull request for review, the developer must include a sign-off statement in the commit message.